isonukrpandit/delta-student/README.md

 # delta-student
-this is a project based mission
+this is a project based mission.